Maine governor's outburst tests limits of anger politics

 Both men describe their political styles as authentic and off-the-cuff and accuse more measured rivals of being career politicians who are out of touch with the needs of average voters.

-LePage's brusqueness played well in Maine until recently.
-He won re-election in a three-way 2014 race with the support of 48 percent of voters with a wider margin of victory than the 38 percent he garnered in his first run, also a three-way race.
+LePage's brusqueness had played well in Maine until recently.
+He won re-election in a three-way 2014 race with the support of 48 percent of voters with a wider margin of victory than the 38 percent he commanded in his first run, also a three-way race.

 Neil Levesque, executive director of the New Hampshire Institute of Politics said that success, coupled with Trump's rise, could have emboldened LePage to double down on attack politics.

-Note: (Editor's note: This story contains language that may offend some readers in the fourth paragraph)